India women's national field hockey team

 The Indian women's national field hockey team represents India in international field hockey, and is governed by Hockey India.
-Nabhvarna are currently ranked 6th in the FIH World Rankings, and are ranked as the best team in Asia.
-They have won the gold medals at the 2002 Commonwealth Games and 1982 Asian Games.
-They have also won the Women's Asia Cup twice, i.e. in 2004 and 2017.
-They also won the Asian Champions Trophy in 2016.
+They are ranked 9th in the world and the second best team in Asia.
+They have won the gold at the 2002 Commonwealth Games and the 1982 Asian Games.
+They have also won the Asia Cup twice, in 2004 and 2017, and the Asian Champions Trophy thrice, in 2016, 2023 and 2024.

 History

 The team's breakthrough performance came at the Women's Hockey World Cup at Mandelieu in 1974, where it finished in 4th place.
 Their best performance in the Olympic Games was at 1980 Moscow Summer Olympics (where they came in 4th), when a women's event was held for the first time in Olympic history.
 The team also won the Gold medal at the inaugural 1982 Asian Games held in New Delhi, defeating Korea in the finals.
 Captain Suraj Lata Devi led the team to the Gold for three consecutive years at different events- during the 2002 Commonwealth Games, the 2003 Afro-Asian Games, and the 2004 Women's Hockey Asia Cup.
 Team members were referred to as the "assi (Jasjeet) jaisi koi nahi" or the "Golden Girls of Hockey," after the 2004 win.
 The team earned a 3rd-place finish at the 2013 Women's Hockey Asia Cup at Kuala Lumpur defeating China in a shootout.
 At the 2014 Commonwealth Games, it finished in 5th place but at 2014 Asian Games, Incheon stunned Japan 2–1 in a tight match to clinch their third bronze medal at the Asian Games.
 During the summer of 2015, the team hosted the Round 2 of the 2014–15 Women's FIH Hockey World League and finished on top to qualify for the next stage.
 At the World League Semi-finals held in Antwerp the team finished in the fifth place beating higher ranked Japan in classification match.
 The Indian woman's national field hockey team qualified for the 2016 Summer Olympics for the first time since the 1980 Summer Olympics.
 They were eliminated in the group stage, however, where they placed 6th.